Serpstat is a SaaS all-in-one platform for competitor analysis, keyword research, position tracking, site audit and backlink research.

 The metric will help you prioritize your list and figure out what keywords are most likely to bring benefits in a short amount of time.

-For some keywords, we won’t show the KD because we didn’t parse the SERP for absolutely all keywords from our US database -
+For some keywords, we won’t show the KD because we didn’t parse the SERP for absolutely all keywords from our US and AU databases -

 We’re going to add the KD metric for other countries later.